ermiast/alx-zero_day/0x03-git/README.md

-This is the Coding fury road task up_to_date
+This is the Coding fury road task.
+README is changed in github GUI.